rayleyva/caoimhghin.github.io/cv.md

 ## Highlights

 * Reduced payment processing costs by *~$100,000.00* and took our website international by implementing an in-house payment system backed by Stripe.com.
-* Grew Evite Postmark through three separate launches into a multi-million dollar revenue stream.
+* Grew Evite Postmark through three separate launches into a multi-million dollar revenue stream ($0 - $11,000+ per day).
-* Effectively managed our partnership with Lincoln Loop to augment our internal development team.
+* Effectively managed our partnership with Lincoln Loop to augment our internal development team over a three year period.

 ## LOS ANGELES, CA - June 2010+

-### Chief Technology Officer, Co-Founder
+### Chief Technology Officer, Investor, Co-Founder
-*Nastraq - 2014+*
+*TwoTraq - 2014+*

-Nastraq is the music industry disruptor aiming to be the online music store with demand based pricing.
+This music industry disruptor aims to be the only music distribution hub with demand based pricing.
 Prices rise and fall as people listen and download.
-As the technology partner, I'm advising on implementation details of the web based music store as well as the API that will be consumed by the mobile applications.
+As the technology leader, I assembled a new technology stack moving off of the prototype onto a stack that will scale easily and cost effectively.

 *Technology includes RethinkDB, Python, Django, Rackspace Cloud Files, Twitter API*

 ### Director of Engineering
-*Evite, Inc. - May 2012+*
+*Evite, Inc. - May 2010+*

-Lead the development and implementation of Postmark.com (Now evite.com/plus).
+Led the development and ongoing evolution of Postmark.com.
+Assembled the technology stack for Evite Postmark which later became the standard for all Evite application development.
+Assisted with all aspects of development including concept definition, marketing, PR, product design, feature choices, feature estimates, feasibility analysis, and customer service.
 Managed development tasks between a team of contractors and our in-house development team.
 Augmented development as needed.
-Grew Postmark from concept through three separate launches into a multi-million dollar pay-for-play revenue stream augmenting Evite's existing ad-based revenue model.
+Grew Evite Postmark from concept through three separate launches into a multi-million dollar pay-for-play revenue stream augmenting Evite's existing ad-based revenue model.

 *Technology included Python, Django, MySQL, CloudSQL, Google Appengine, Google NDB, AWS S3, GCS, Cloudflare*

-### Senior Software Engineer
-*Evite, Inc. - June 2010 - May 2012*

-Jump onto a five person team rewriting Evite's entire platform from its very old (original?) systems.
-Full stack development included database, web services, and an innovative javascript app/website framework running entirely in the browser.

-*Technologies included Python, MySQL, JSON entity data storage, JSON ReST Web Services, Javascript*

 ## AUSTIN, TEXAS - 1998 to 2010

 ### Technical Team Lead
 *The Knot, Inc. - June 2007 to June 2010*

 Print Media: Local enterprise services (ad sales, fulfillment, publishing and reporting).
 Main goal was to move all required functionality off a mainframe system onto modern internal platforms.
 Launched four distinct internal products covering the range of our print magazines and ad management needs: Vendor dashboard, vendor reviews, centralized / shared vendor data access, and content publisher system.

 *Technologies included SQL Server, Microsoft .NET 3.5, Web Services (WCF)*